Learn more about driving in your city

 - Age 23 or older unless state or local statutes require an older age limit.

 - Valid U.S. driver’s license from the state in which you will be driving with a clean driving record.
-A driving record check will be completed and reviewed before your authorized to join the network.
+A driving record check will be completed and reviewed before you’re authorized to join the network.
 No DUI/DWI are allowed.

 - Pass FTA and state drug and alcohol tests and agree to random testing while you are active in SilverRide’s driver network (if you want to be able to service clients who have this requirement.
 Not all SilverRide clients have this requirement).